 Both times we’ve attended one of Mr. Ash’s fossil hunts, we’ve found him to be engaging and informative.
 His scientific background shines through on these outings.

 His passion for what he does is evident from the start of the adventure to the very end!
+And if you’re looking for an informative and helpful guidebook to beach fossils, Ashby’s book, A Beachcombers Guide to Fossils is a fantastic resource!

-Mr. Ash begins each tour with a brief but thorough introduction to who he is and what a paleontologist doe.
+Mr. Ash begins each tour with a brief but thorough introduction to who he is and what a paleontologist does.
 He clears up any misconceptions people may have about the Ice Age or fossils in general.

 Fossil Hunting for Homeschooling Families